-Tantra (rgyud, Kontinuum) Is a complex system in Buddhism, which is described in the Anuttarayoga Tantra with the help of a twilight language.
+Tantra (rgyud, Kontinuum) is a complex system in tibetan Buddhism, which is described in the Anuttarayoga Tantra with the help of a twilight language.

 The expression is mentioned for the first time in the Guhyasamāja: 'Tantra is called continuity, and the tantra is divided into three aspects: Ground together with its nature and indispensability.
 Nature is the fundamental cause, the soil is the method, and the result is indispensable.
 The meaning of tantra is contained in these three. '